Josephine Blatt: World weightlifting record dispute

 In the July 1937 issue of Strength & Health magazine, Rosetta Hoffman made the claim that Minerva had lifted 23 men and a platform, in a 3,564–lb hip-and-harness lift.

 For several years, the Guinness Book of World Records listed Minerva as having lifted the greatest weight ever by a woman—3,564-lb in a hip-and-harness lift— "at the Bijou Theatre, Hoboken, N.J., on April 15, 1895."

 Hoffman may be the source for Guinness record, even though it contradicts, and even enhances, the published claim of the time from the sponsor of the event, the National Police Gazette.
 The Gazette, a sensationalist tabloid of the period, claimed she lifted a platform with only 18 men weighing "approximately 3000 pounds".

-For this feat, the Gazette awarded Minerva with a solid gold loving cup on April 29, 1895; this trophy is now lost.
+For this feat, the Gazette awarded Minerva with a gold loving cup on April 29, 1895; this trophy is now lost.

 In the 1890s she competed across Mexico.